enterpriseDomain/ClassMaker/README.md

 It generates Java, Ecore metamodel-based classes, with operations capable to be invoked.

-You can use it like this:
+You can use it like:

-    // First, fill the source dynamic EPackage (or, here you may get the existing one) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
+    // Fill the sample dynamic EPackage (or, get the existing one) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
     EPackage sourceEPackage = ecoreFactory.createEPackage();
     // ...